bademiya21/Discriminative-Robust-Local-Binary-and-Ternary-Patterns/DRLBP/README.md

 USAGE

 Please refer to the MATLAB script file, demo.m to view the procedures.

+I have provided the C/C++ files for computing the DRLBP features.
+The files will need to be compiled to mex in MATLAB to run with the demo script.
+Alternatively, you can use the pre-compiled binaries in the bin folder to run if you do not have a C++ compiler.

 Currently, only different circular radius of R is supported.
 The neighbourhood is strictly fixed to 8 as the codes are heavily optimized for this.
 Only colour images are supported.
 If